nepi-engine/.github/profile/README.md

 # NEPI-Engine
-This repository contains documentation and tools for getting started with NEPI Engine, a full-featured edge-AI and automation software platform for NVIDIA Jetson and other embedded edge-compute hardware platforms.
+This repository contains documentation and tools for getting started with NEPI Engine, a full-featured software system for rapid prototyping and develompment of edge-AI and automation on NVIDIA Jetson and other embedded edge-compute hardware platforms.

 **[Learn more about NEPI Engine](https://nepi.com/)**